 Mr. Safin Hasan: Preparation should be integrated for all three stages of the exam.
-One should analyze the topic from all perspective and try to comprehend it.
+One should analyze the topic from all perspectives and try to comprehend it.
 My preparation was always from Mains point of view and shifted the focus to Prelims before two months of exam.

 Legal Bites: What were the sources of information for general reading?
 How did you come to know that which sources of reading materials are standard?

 Mr. Safin Hasan: Before starting the preparation, I went through many online videos of toppers and experts.
 One thing which was common was instead of going for ten different books, one should read one book ten times.
 I selected books that contained more analysis and were suitable to me.
 I never read some conventional books as they contained many topics which I found irrelevant or more factual.
 Instead, I read the material provided by coaching as those were very crisp and well organized from an exam point of view.